-The ANU College of Medicine, Biology & Environment (CMBE) encourages domestic students who want to pursue an interest in population health to enrol in individual courses that form part of the Master of Public Health program; this is called non-award enrolment.
+The ANU College of Health and Medicine (CHM) encourages domestic students who want to pursue an interest in population health to enrol in individual courses that form part of the Master of Public Health program; this is called non-award enrolment.
 Non-award enrolment is study that does not lead to a degree.
 You will be asked to fulfil all course requirements, including attendance and assessment, and will receive a formal grade at the end of the course.
 If, later, you would like to attempt a Master of Public Health program, you will be able to count your non-award courses as status towards that study (within seven years).

 The following are introductory online courses and can be taken as non-award courses for professional development for health and allied health professionals.